 It may seem like a no-brainer, but many shelters have questionnaires and surveys to complete before adopting a dog.

 Questions like household environment, yard space, children, and pets can influence the compatibility of a rescue – so make sure you’re honest every step of the way.

-A dog that lived with a quiet senior in a detached home may not adapt well to a busy family with young children.
+A dog that lives with a quiet senior in a detached home may not adapt well to a busy family with young children.

 Always Take Size and Breed into Account

 Although you may love the look of a terrier rescue, if the pup is a high-energy breed, you need to be prepared for the activity that it brings.

 Likewise, large breed dogs may not do well in a small apartment.
 Although many dogs within a shelter are mixed breeds, make sure to talk to the dog shelter about any prominent traits the dog has.